How To Buy Great Companies

-The "BMD" is designed to quickly help you find what we feel are great business models from the lists of quantitatively driven stock screens.
+Business Model Diligence ratings are designed to quickly help you find what we feel are companies with great business models.

-To keep it really simple, we notate our BMDs using the universal "stoplight" iconography:
+To keep it really simple, they are notated using the universal "stoplight" iconography:

 - RED.
 We consider a RED company's business model to be unattractive.
 These companies usually do not possess any long-term economic moat, and have unpredictable and/or declining revenues.